Robrowno/project-lambda/README.md

 ![HTML Pass](assets/images/html-validation.png)

---
+---

 CSS tested with no errors found on: https://jigsaw.w3.org/css-validator/

 ![CSS Pass](assets/images/css-validation.png)

-When deploying the website, no obvious bugs have been found by myself so far.
+**When deploying the website, no obvious bugs have been found by myself so far.**

 ---
 ## Deployment